 “2 day process, after the fruit has sat in the brine for 8-12 hours & drains, it goes really quick, very easy recipe the flavors are bold, sweet & spicy all at the same time.
 It pairs beautifully poured over goat cheese for an excellent appetizer.
 Because it is a pickled recipe, you might want to let the blueberries meld in their jars for about 2weeks before serving.
 IF you can wait that long!
 Buen Provecho!!”

-3 (3 inch) cinnamon sticks
+- 3 inch cinnamon sticks

-1 teaspoon whole cloves
+- 1 teaspoon whole cloves

-1 teaspoon whole allspice berries
+- 1 teaspoon whole allspice berries

-1 1/2 cups red wine vinegar
+- 1 1/2 cup red wine vinegar

-2 quarts fresh blueberries, washed and picked over
+- 2 quarts fresh blueberries, washed and picked over

-1 cup white sugar
+- 1 cup white sugar

-1 cup brown sugar
+- 1 cup brown sugar

 - Transfer berries to hot, sterilized canning jars; reserve the liquid.
 Return liquid to saucepan and place over high heat.

-Ladle hot syrup over berries, leaving 1/2 inch headspace.
+- Ladle hot syrup over berries, leaving 1/2 inch headspace.
 Wipe the rims of the jars with a moist paper towel to remove any food residue.
 Top with sterilized lids; screw on rings.

-Place a rack in the bottom of a large stockpot and fill halfway with water.
+- Place a rack in the bottom of a large stockpot and fill halfway with water.
 Bring to a boil over high heat, then carefully lower the jars into the pot.
 Leave a 2 inch space between the jars.
 Pour in more boiling water if necessary until the water level is at least 1 inch above the tops of the jars.

 - Bring the water to a full boil, cover the pot, and process for 15 minutes.